Recursive Inspection Games: Discussion of the model and interpretation of the main theorem

-Another question is if there is an intuitive reason that the inspector's optimal strategy in $\Gamma(n,m,k)$ does not depend on~$k$.
-For example, Ferguson and Melodidakis (2000) have applied a ``game with finite resources'' due to Gale (1957) to a different inspection game where the solution also applies when one of the players lacks information.
+Another question is if there is an intuitive reason that the inspector's optimal strategy in $\Gamma(n,m,k)$ does not depend on~$k$ (for any~$m$, not just for $m=1$ as in the proof of Theorem~\ref{t-gen}).
+For example, Ferguson and Melolidakis \cite{FeMe2000} have applied a ``game with finite resources'' due to Gale \cite{Ga1957} to a different inspection game where the solution also applies when one of the players lacks information.
 However, we have not been able to apply the highly symmetrical strategy in this game to our setting.
 At present, the very canonical proof (see equation (\ref{eq}) and onwards) of the explicit representation (\ref{p}) and (\ref{v}) seems to be the best explanation.

-The expression $s(n,m)$ in (\ref{snm}) defines the inspection probability $p$ in (\ref{p}) and fulfills the same recursive equation (\ref{ssum}) of the ``Pascal triangle'' as the binomial coefficients ${n\choose m}$, with the only difference that $s(n,n)=(1+b)^n$ by (\ref{s0}).
-So $s(n,m)$ can be seen as a generalization of the binomial coefficients because by (\ref{snm}),